filosoho/be-pg-theme-parks-2/README.md

 Now that we should have some rides data stored in our database, you can complete the `selectRidesByParkId` function in `models/rides.js`.

+> Make sure your query makes use of relevant queries to return all the ride's information including the park name.

 ---